relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

-# Relativity Trace Data Source User Guide - Globanet
+# Relativity Trace Data Source User Guide

 **For every Trace Data Source, except for [Microsoft Exchange Data Source](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#microsoft-exchange-data-source), it is required to set up and deploy additional software.
 This software is called Globanet Merge1.
 You will also need to install additional hardware.**